zapplyjobs/interview-handbook-2026/README.md

 Curveball questions are surprise/trick questions that are meant to see how you tackle difficult and sudden situations.
 They can be tough questions that make you hesitate to share the whole truth out of fear of creating a poor image or they can be utterly random questions meant to throw you off guard.
 The key point is that you shouldn't be afraid of them.
 The way to answer curveball questions is to not jump at an answer since interviewers are looking at the quality of your thinking.
 You want to present the facts in a straightforward fashion and then turn the situation around to demonstrate growth.

-For example, one of the most common curveball/tough questions is "What is your weakness?"
-A common error people make is saying "I don't have any weakness."
-This is categorically false because we're human.
+For example, one of the most common curveball/tough questions is <i>"What is your weakness?"</i> A common error people make is saying <i>"I don't have any weakness."</i> This is categorically false because we're human.
 We all have weaknesses.
 So, saying this implies you don't want to share your true weakness and you're playing defensive.
 Another common error is presenting a "fake" weakness.
 It won't be a true weakness.
 For example, if you say your weakness is being a perfectionist, that raises the question of how?
 How is being a perfectionist your weakness?
 If you fail to present your case adequately, then you've failed to answer the question appropriately.

-For the specific question shared above, you want to straightforwardly present your weakness.
-"I struggle with managing my time appropriately which often results in me having to do overtime to complete the task."
-That's a proper weakness where you've explained how it creates problems for you.
-Next you must explain how you're working to overcome this weakness.
-"But I've started keeping track of my time to see at what stage of the process I'm spending the most time on.
+For the specific question shared above, you want to straightforwardly present your weakness. <i>"I struggle with managing my time appropriately which often results in me having to do overtime to complete the task."</i> That's a proper weakness where you've explained how it creates problems for you.
+Next you must explain how you're working to overcome this weakness. <i>"But I've started keeping track of my time to see at what stage of the process I'm spending the most time on.
 I've realized I spend too much time doing research because I go a little off-track from the requirements so, I've been keeping an eye there.
 It's helped me cut down my overtime at least.
-And I'm not spending an extra 3 hours a day on my job."
+And I'm not spending an extra 3 hours a day on my job."</i>

-Here's another variation to the above question: "Tell us about a time you failed."
-Your first instinct would naturally be "Oh I don't want to tell them about a time I failed!
-That'll create a bad impression."
-But how you structure your answer is what will prevent this from happening.
+Here's another variation to the above question: <i>"Tell us about a time you failed."</i> Your first instinct would naturally be <i>"Oh I don't want to tell them about a time I failed!
+That'll create a bad impression."</i> But how you structure your answer is what will prevent this from happening.
 You want to honestly share an example of a time you failed without sugarcoating it, and then how you overcame that situation.
 What learning occurred as a result?
 What lessons were learned?
 That shows that you're someone who isn't afraid of making mistakes but also, most importantly, you see every opportunity as a way to grow.

 The way to answer curveball questions is to not jump at an answer since interviewers are looking at the quality of your thinking.
 Following are a few categories of curveball questions: